SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 ### Payment Url

 {% include payment-url.md
-when="at the 3d secure verification for credit card payments" %}
+when="at the 3-D Secure verification for credit card payments" %}

 ### Returning purchases